mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 <img src="{{ site.baseurl }}/images/primer-treechart.svg">{: .img-center  width="100%"}

-## 8.7 Nurbs-curves
+## 7.7 Nurbs-curves

 Circles and arcs are all fine and dandy, but they cannot be used to draw freeform shapes.
 For that you need splines.
 The worlds most famous spline is probably the Bézier curve, which was developed in 1962 by the French engineer *Pierre Bézier* while he was working for Renault.
 Most splines used in computer graphics these days are variations on the Bézier spline, and they are thus a surprisingly recent arrival on the mathematical scene.
 Other ground-breaking work on splines was done by *Paul de Casteljau* at Citroën and *Carl de Boor* at General Motors.
 The thing that jumps out here is the fact that all these people worked for car manufacturers.
 With the increase in engine power and road quality, the automobile industry started to face new problems halfway through the twentieth century, one of which was aerodynamics.
 New methods were needed to design mass-production cars that had smooth, fluent curves as opposed to the tangency and curvature fractured shapes of old.
 They needed mathematically accurate, freely adjustable geometry.
 Enter splines.

-Before we start with NURBS curves (the mathematics of which are a bit too complex for a scripting primer) I'd like to give you a sense of how splines work in general and Béziers work in particular.
-I'll explain the de Casteljau algorithm which is a very straightforward way of evaluating properties of simple splines.
+Before we start with NURBS curves (the mathematics of which are a bit too complex for a scripting primer) I'd like to give you a sense of how splines work in general and how Béziers work in particular.
+I'll explain the *de Casteljau* algorithm which is a very straightforward way of evaluating properties of simple splines.
 In practice, this algorithm will rarely be used since its performance is worse than alternate approaches, but due to its visual appeal it is easier to 'get a feel' for it.

 <img src="{{ site.baseurl }}/images/primer-nurbsalgorithm.svg">{: .img-center  width="100%"}

 Splines limited to four control points were not the end of the revolution of course.
 Soon, more advanced spline definitions were formulated one of which is the NURBS curve.
 (Just to set the record straight; NURBS stands for Non-Uniform Rational [Basic/Basis] Spline and not Bézier-Spline as some people think.
 In fact, the Rhino help file gets it right, but I doubt many of you have read the glossary section, I only found out just now.)
 Bézier splines are a subset of NURBS curves, meaning that every Bézier spline can be represented by a NURBS curve, but not the other way around.
 Other curve types still in use today (but not available in Rhino) are Hermite, Cardinal, Catmull-Rom, Beta and Akima splines, but this is not a complete list.
 Hermite curves for example are used by the Bongo animation plug-in to smoothly transform objects through a number of keyframes.

 In addition to control point locations, NURBS curves have additional properties such as the degree, knot-vectors and weights.
 I'm going to assume that you already know how weight factors work (if you don't, it's in the Rhino help file under [NURBS About]) so I won't discuss them here.
 Instead, we'll continue with the correlation between degrees and knot-vectors.

 Every NURBS curve has a number associated with it which represents the degree.
 The degree of a curve is always a positive integer between and including 1 and 11.
-The degree of a curve is written as DN.
-Thus D1 is a degree one curve and D3 is a degree three curve.
+The degree of a curve is written as *D<sup>N</sup>*.
+Thus *D<sup>1</sup>* is a degree one curve and *D<sup>3</sup>* is a degree three curve.
 The table on the next page shows a number of curves with the exact same control-polygon but with different degrees.
 In short, the degree of a curve determines the range of influence of control points.
 The higher the degree, the larger the range.

+Degrees may be easy to understand, but I vividly remember having a hard time with the knot-vector concept when I first started programming.
+The first clear moment was when I realized that the knot-vector isn't a vector at all, it's in fact an array of numbers.
+The terminology is confusing, especially to non-math-PhDs, so whenever you see "knot vector" don't think "twisted-arrows-in-space", but think "list-of-numbers".

 As you will recall from the beginning of this section, a quadratic Bézier curve is defined by four control points.
 A quadratic NURBS curve however can be defined by any number of control points (any number larger than three that is), which in turn means that the entire curve consists of a number of connected pieces.
-The illustration below shows a D3 curve with 10 control points.
-All the individual pieces have been given a different color.
+The illustration below shows a *D<sup>3</sup>* curve with 10 control points.
+All the individual pieces have been given a different colour.
 As you can see each piece has a rather simple shape; a shape you could approximate with a traditional, four-point Bézier curve.
 Now you know why NURBS curves and other splines are often described as "piece-wise curves".

 <img src="{{ site.baseurl }}/images/primer-piecewisecurve.svg">{: .img-center  width="100%"}

 The shape of the red piece is entirely dictated by the first four control points.
-In fact, since this is a D3 curve, every piece is defined by four control points.
+In fact, since this is a *D<sup>3</sup>* curve, every piece is defined by four control points.
 So the second (orange) piece is defined by points {A; B; C; D}.
 The big difference between these pieces and a traditional Bézier curve is that the pieces stop short of the local control polygon.
 Instead of going all the way to {D}, the orange piece terminates somewhere in the vicinity of {C} and gives way to the green piece.
 Due to the mathematical magic of spline curves, the orange and green pieces fit perfectly, they have an identical position, tangency and curvature at point 4.

 As you may or may not have guessed at this point, the little circles between pieces represent the knot-vector of this curve.
-This D3 curve has ten control points and twelve knots (0~11).
+This *D<sup>3</sup>* curve has ten control points and twelve knots (0~11).
 This is not a coincidence, the number of knots follows directly from the number of points and the degree:

 $$K_N = P_N + (D-1)$$